ome/ome-contributing/OMEROiviewer.rst

 #.
 In the left hand column, note the images thumbnails.

-    - |C| that clicking on the arrows on the bottom of the column loads more images from the same dataset
+    - |C| that scrolling to the bottom of the column loads more images from the same dataset
     - |C| that the thumbs refresh correctly when changes to the dataset have been made

 #.
 In the settings pane, adjust the rendering settings and save them.
 Use histogram and LUTs.
 Scroll through Z or T on the image.